BLUE HORIZON, BOOK 3

-“I would like to talk to you about something,” the monarch said to him in a tone that Merlin couldn’t quite decipher.
+“I would like to have a discussion with you,” the monarch said to him in a tone that Merlin couldn’t quite decipher.
 He nodded quietly and then the king dropped his arm from the wolf’s shoulder.
-He began walking across the grass with Merlin at his side.
+He began walking across the lawn with Merlin at his side.

 “Now that you have taken part in our family tradition,” the king said in a quiet voice, “I would like to present you with a gift of our appreciation.”

 “I am prepared to back your company with enough financial assistance to—”